ComScore

 • Why I Love It: vegan, crowd pleaser, special occasion-worthy

 Kreplach, a type of dumpling that's usually boiled and served in soup, is often filled with beef or chicken.
-Even though this version, stuffed with sweet potato, isn't, we promise the recipe is a total keeper.
+Even though this version, stuffed with sweet potato, isn't, I promise this veggie-forward take on an old-school Jewish recipe is a total keeper.

 27. Jelly Doughnuts